Community equipment in care homes

 Care staff must use the equipment within the manufacturer's guidance, complete any daily checks and keep the item clean and in good condition.

 Care staff must be trained in the use of the equipment.
-This is a mandatory requirement under the Health & Safety at Work Act 1974, the Provision and Use of Work Equipment Regulations PUWER 1998 and MDA DB 2006.
+This is a mandatory requirement under the Health and Safety at Work Act 1974, the Provision and Use of Work Equipment Regulations (PUWER) 1998 and Medical Device Alert (MDA) 2006.

 If the equipment provided for a specific individual is subsequently used with another resident and an incident or accident occurs, the care home will be liable – the liability does not transfer to the prescriber or CES.